qbead/qbeadWebsite/content/book/basics.md

 Next there is the `loop` block.
 This block is executed repeatedly "in a loop", starting immediately after `setup` is done and repeating itself until the power is turned off.
-Most of our instructions will be written in that block.
+Most of our instructions will be written in this block.
-They will frequently take the form of measuring time or motion, and then producing a color or a pattern of colors depending on the measurement.
+They will frequently take the form of measuring time or motion, and then producing a color or a pattern of colors depending on the SpinWheel's measurement.

 <figure><video src="/images/bookpics/setup_loop.mp4" muted autoplay playsinline loop></video><figcaption> When you turn on the SpinWheel, `set_up()` is run once and then the `loop()` block is run repeatedly until the SpinWheel is turned off. </figcaption></figure>